sagemath/trac_to_gh/Issue 3893.md

 # Issue 3893: random_element methods should all accept *args and **kwds

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3893

 Original creator: malb